-Today we are talking about the Paraiba Tourmalines which are one of the rarest gemstones ever discovered on the Mother Earth.
-These splendid gemstones are the great combination of rarity and unique beauty.
+Today we are talking about the Paraiba Tourmalines which are one of the rarest gemstones ever discovered on Mother Earth.
+These splendid gemstones are a great combination of rarity and unique beauty.

 Tourmalines can be found in almost every shade of the rainbow but none of the colors can beat up the vivid glow of Paraiba Tourmaline from Brazil.
 These magnificent stones were first discovered near a village Sao Jose da Batalha, Paraiba- A Brazilian State in the year 1989.

 A map showing the Paraiba State of Brazil where beautiful Paraiban Tourmalines were first found.
 Picture Courtesy- Wiki Pictures.

 Heitor Dimas Barbosa and his team began excavations in the year 1981 and it took them five and half years to find the galleries, tunnels, and shafts that distinguish areas laden with gemstones.
 It took several more years to find Tourmalines in shades and hues that World has never seen before.
 The man behind these sparkling stones Barbosa was recovering from illness when these first handfuls of gems were brought to daylight.
 Thus, Paraiba Tourmaline is a recent discovery and a pop sensation of the Tourmaline family.

 Discoverer of Paraiba Tourmalines- Heitor Dimas Barbosa.
 Picture Courtesy- Rocks & Co.